STOIE/recipes/recipes/lemongrass_chilli/README.md

 #### Method

 1. Place the coriander, mint and lime juice into a bowl.
-1. Heat a wok on high, add about 1-1/2 inches of oil, once at temp, add the pork.
+1. Heat a wok on high, add about 1-1/2 inches of oil, once at temp, add the meat.
-1. Fry the pork, until 90%+ cooked through, then remove and bowl.
+1. Fry the meat, until 90%+ cooked through, then remove and bowl.
 1. Remove the oil and leave just a couple of tablespoons of oil to proceed.
 1. Fry the banana chilli (or capsicum), then remove and bowl.
 1. Add another splash of oil and the onion to the wok and fry for a moment, then add the paste mixture.
-1. Allow the paste to lightly fry without burning, then add pork and banana chilli (capsicum) back in.
+1. Allow the paste to lightly fry without burning, then add meat and banana chilli (capsicum) back in.
 1. Add the sauce and slurry.
 1. Fry for a couple of minutes longer while stiring thoroughly.
 1. Turn off the heat and add the coriander, mint and lime juice, continue to stir until mixed through.